 Non-recursive and recursive terms are separated by UNION or UNION ALL:

-query sets its result set in cte-identifier
+The non-recursive-term query sets its result set in cte-identifier, which is subject to recursion in recursive-term.

-recursively iterates over its own output.
-When recursion is complete, the results of all iterations are compiled and set in cte-identifier
+The UNION statement's recursive-term recursively iterates over its own output.
+When recursion is complete, the results of all iterations are compiled and set in cte-identifier.

 For example: